arpitbbhayani/articles/blogs/the-weird-walrus.md

 while command := input(">>> ") != "exit":
 ```

-Answer is simple, [Operator Precedence](https://en.wikipedia.org/wiki/Order_of_operations); because of the configured precedence the above statement sets `command` as `bool` after evaluating `input(">>> ") != "exit"` but we do not want this behaviour.
+The answer is simple, [Operator Precedence](https://en.wikipedia.org/wiki/Order_of_operations); because of the configured precedence the above statement sets `command` as `bool` after evaluating `input(">>> ") != "exit"` but we do not want this behaviour.
 Instead, we want `command` to be set as a command given as an input through `input` call and hence we wrap the expression with parenthesis for specifying explicit precedence.

 # Allowing `a := 10`